 Before I left, I attended both a wedding ceremony and a celebration of life in one week.
 The wedding ceremony included the commitment of caring for each other no matter what: in sickness and in health; of loving the other (“learning what matters to them” and acting on that) even when it is inconvenient, and not always knowing what to expect.
 That takes courage!

 Later that week I witnessed love, commitment and courage in action at a celebration of life for a friend who was in the last phase of their earthly journey, with their caring spouse at their side.
 All of this while saying goodbye to my friends and family, home, and my customary way of life, to set out on a three month Asia Pacific journey of coaching, speaking and training, not fully knowing what to expect.
 An emotional week!

-The circle of life repeated itself in 2017 with the death of my dad followed five months later with the birth of our grandson Theo (a lion for Halloween!).
+The circle of life repeated itself in 2017 with the death of my dad followed five months later with the birth of our grandson Theo (a lion for Halloween the next two years!).
 Theo had open heart surgery three months later, requiring lots of courage, care and commitment.
 I feel a little emotional now speaking of it.
-He will need his second surgery this year, another opportunity to step up with courage, commitment and caring.
-I will be practicing peace in one minute and beyond, multiple times a day, and you can too!
+He has needed additional surgeries, more opportunities to step up with courage, commitment and caring.
+I practice peace in one minute and beyond, multiple times a day, and you can too!